 How to use this document

-In this document, the form filler will be able to enter pertinent identifying details, such as whether the recipient is an individual or business, and each of the parties' respective addresses and contact information.
-The form filler will also input the most important characteristics of the agreement between the parties, like what the contracting services being provided are and fee information.
+In this document, pertinent identifying details will be entered, such as whether the recipient is an individual or business, and each of the parties' respective addresses and contact information.
+Then, the most important characteristics of the agreement between the parties will be entered, like what the contracting services being provided are and fee information.

-There will also be general contract provisions included, which cover the state location for any disputes, as well as other general terms.
+There will also be general contract provisions included, which cover the state location for any disputes, as well as other standard terms.

-When this agreement is filled out, it is a good idea to have it printed and signed by both parties.
+When this agreement is filled out, it should be printed and signed by both parties.
 Ideally, a copy of this document should be kept with each party.

 Independent Contractor in the United States are subject to both Federal laws and specific state laws, which cover general contract principles like formation and mutual understanding.
 Federal laws may restrict what services can be contracted for (for example, no one may not contract for anything illegal), but individual state laws will generally govern the interpretation of the contract in case of a dispute.